Application to Graduate Studies

-Two samples of writing and/or research.
-These materials will give the committee a sense of your research and writing skills as you begin the program.
+Two samples of academic writing and/or research.
+These materials will give the committee a sense of your research and academic writing skills as you begin the program.
 Ideal samples include papers you have done for classes in your Masters Degree program, especially a thesis or field project, or reports or documents done in conjunction with your employment, etc. It is ideal, of course, if the subject of these papers is Leadership, but that is not absolutely necessary.
 If your masters was in another area, it is fine to submit work dealing with that discipline.

 Only completed applications will be considered by the Admissions Committee.